sachinsu/sachinsu.github.io/work_journal/journal2021.md

         - size of data
         - processing large number of requests

     - Use Streams/pipelines for large data sets
+        - If streams are using Buffers then always FlushAsync.
     - Pool and re-use buffers when you need to operate on in-memory data.
     - RegEx compilation is like 5000 lines of code
     - ConcurrentDictionary